Yesterday, I read Greg McKeown’s book Essentialism (Amazon Associate Link), which was a timely read (and act of self-care) for me.

 But McKeown rightly reminds us of Stephen R. Covey’s famous quote: “The main thing is to keep the main thing the main thing.”

 The truth is, having clear priorities makes life easier.
-We can say ‘no’ to the things that aren’t a priority, and ‘yes’ to what is.
-It helps us make choices when we’re faced with two options that seem to be at odds.
+We can say ‘no’ to the things that aren’t a priority, and ‘yes’ to what is, and that helps us make choices when we’re faced with two options that seem at odds.

 Although I didn’t expect the author to reference self-care, I was pleasantly surprised that he did.
-Sleep was underscored as a vital component of essentialism, and “protecting the asset” (the way a corporation does) was referenced in these terms: “The best asset we have for making a contribution to the world is ourselves.”
+Sleep was underscored as a vital component of essentialism, and protecting our biggest asset (us) was referenced in these terms: “The best asset we have for making a contribution to the world is ourselves.”

-So now I shall ponder what I consider the most compelling question McKeown asks in this book: “What is the obstacle that, if removed, would make the majority of other obstacles disappear?”
+So now I shall ponder this question: “What is the obstacle that, if removed, would make the majority of other obstacles disappear?”